 The OISS strongly recommends that you do not attempt to obtain waivers based on criteria two through five without the assistance of an attorney.
-Please contact Kathy Steiner-Lang, director of the OISS, if you are going to seek a waiver based on criteria four or five through the sponsorship of WashU.
+Please contact Ariel Carpenter, director of the OISS, if you are going to seek a waiver based on criteria four or five through the sponsorship of WashU.

 I’m subject.
 I can’t get a waiver.
 What do I do?

 If you cannot obtain a waiver and you are subject to the Two-Year Home-Country Physical Presence Requirement, you should return to your country of citizenship or country of legal permanent residence.
 If you have any questions about what country you must return to in order to fulfill the Two-Year Home-Country Physical Presence Requirement, you should contact an immigration attorney.